Gaëtan Wittebolle.

 • Or type /plan followed by your description

 Claude produces a plan directly in the chat, waits for your validation, then executes.
-It's faster than the design doc + plan method for features that don't need durable documentation.
+Faster than the design doc + plan method for features that don't need durable documentation.

 When to use what?
 Complex or structural feature → design doc + plan in docs/plans/.
 Medium feature or fix → native plan mode (Shift+Tab).